microsoft/code-with-engineering-playbook/TECH-LEADS-CHECKLIST.md

 ## CI/CD

 - [ ] Project runs CI with automated build and test on each PR.
-- [ ] Project uses CD to manage deployments to a replica environment before PRs are merged to master.
+- [ ] Project uses CD to manage deployments to a replica environment before PRs are merged.
-- [ ] Master is always shippable.
+- [ ] Main branch is always shippable.

 ## Security - TO DO